nrozario/awakelabs/README.md

+**Instructions to Run**
+Jupyter lab file can be run as normally.
+The json file must be in the same directory as the jupyter lab file, otherwise the variable for the json path must be updated.

 **My Approach**

 To start, data is read from the json file using Python's built in json library.
 This data is put into a dictionary mapping timestamps to a list of possible y values (currentBpm, batteryLevel, anxietyLevel, or baselineProgress).
 If there are multiple y values for a single timestamp, an average is taken.